Parrotfish

-Parrotfishes are a group of fish species regarded as a family (Scaridae), or a subfamily (Scarinae) of the wrasses.
+Parrotfish (named for their mouths, which resemble a parrot's beak) are a clade of fish placed in the subfamily Scarinae of the wrasse family (Labridae).
+Formerly treated as their own family (Scaridae), genetic studies have found them to be deeply nested within the wrasses, and they are now treated as a subfamily (Scarinae).
 With roughly 95 species, this group's largest species richness is in the Indo-Pacific.
 They are found in coral reefs, rocky coasts, and seagrass beds, and can play a significant role in bioerosion.